rsowell/cs-457-agile-iterations/docs/1-Iter-0--Getting-Started-a6c3.md

 brew install cmake pkg-config
 ```

 If you receive an installation error during `bundle install`, read the _entire_ message carefully.
 It should reference what dependencies are missing.
-Version and dependency management are on of the trickier parts of building software.
+Version and dependency management are one of the trickier parts of building software.

 In the `package.json`, ensure you have a minimum version of node specified.